-A new collaboration between the Catherine and Don Kleinmuntz Center for Genomics in Business and Society and the Carl R. Woese Institute for Genomic Biology has enabled the launch of the Young Innovator Program.
-It is a ten-week summer course designed to teach trainees the skills necessary to become innovative leaders and bring science to society.
+The ten-week summer course is designed for trainees to practice using skills necessary to become innovative leaders and bring science to society.
 The trainees will learn about the process of innovation, protecting intellectual property, and how to develop their discoveries beyond the laboratory.
 Upon completion of the program, all participants will earn a certificate.
 Additionally, winners of the idea competition, held at the end of the program, will be awarded between $5,000 to $20,000 to develop their projects over one year.

-The program aims to empower underrepresented populations to become inventors by exposing the trainees to innovation-related concepts early in their careers.
+The YIP program aims to empower underrepresented populations to become inventors by exposing trainees to innovation-related concepts early in their careers.
 Although these skills are essential for many Ph.D. careers, most STEM Ph.D. programs do not teach them.
-For this reason, applicants are trained to develop a successful proposal, instead of being asked to submit one without guidance.
+For this reason, applicants are trained to develop a successful proposal instead of being asked to submit one without guidance.
 Regardless of whether participants are awarded funds, they will gain valuable career-focused skills.
-For each session, they will be introduced to a guest lecturer who is an expert in a field at the intersection of science, business, or law.
+Each session, participants will work with a guest lecturer who is an expert in a field at the intersection of science, business, or the law.
 Participants will have the chance to ask these experts questions, strengthen their networks, and gain new mentors.

 All graduate students and postdoctoral trainees who have a current, full-time faculty member or an emeritus faculty member at IGB are eligible for this program, regardless of their citizenship or visa.
-The total time commitment will be between 5-10 hours a week.
-The proposed projects can be based on their current research, but it is not a requirement.
-Additionally, they do not need to have a tangible invention; ideas are welcome.
+The total time commitment will be between 4-6 hours a week.
+The proposed projects can be based on their current research, but this is not required.
+Additionally, applicants do not need to have a tangible invention; ideas are welcome.

 To learn more about how to apply, please visit: https://www.igb.illinois.edu/KCYIP

-2. A board will review all applications and announce the program's cohort by May 14th, 2021.
+2. A committee will review all applications and announce the program's cohort by May 4th, 2022.

-4. Class will meet virtually for an hour each week.
-The final idea competition will take place during the last class on August 13th, 2021.
+4. The class will meet virtually for two hours each week.
+The final idea competition will occur during the last class on July 19th, 2022.

-For additional inquiries, please contact Kleinmuntz Center Manager Erin Louer at firstname.lastname@example.org
+For additional inquiries, don't hesitate to get in touch with Kleinmuntz Center Manager Erin Louer at email@example.com.

 By: Ananya Sen